Fields

 Default processors

-You can also define processors on the page level by defining a nested class named Processors:
+In addition to the out argument of @field, you can define processors at the page object class level by defining a nested class named Processors:

 import attrs